hmrc/contact-frontend/README.md

 An example client controller is in [YTA](https://github.tools.tax.service.gov.uk/HMRC/business-tax-account/blob/master/app/controllers/HelpAndContactController.scala).

+## Contact HMRC for external services

+This is a URL for external services which need to serve the `contact-hmrc` help page to their users.
+This page requires the external service to pass through its name on the URL.

+`GET /contact-hmrc-unauthenticated?service=<your-external-service-name>`

 ## Vanila screens (now deprecated)

 This still provides endpoints to complete vanilla screens, incl. empty header and wrapped with GovernmentGateway authorisation code.
 It is recommended to use partials and provide headers / authorisation in your controllers.